narayanSjat/CodepathPreWork/README.md

     * Allow the user to switch between lists [done]
     * Persist Settings in database [done]
 * [ BackLog ] Set up reminders for when due date is close
+* See Other_extention_ideas.docx file for some other ideas

 ## Video Walkthrough